-It will depend on which zero emission option is chosen and available funding.
-However, the goal will be to replace a certain number of buses per year, determined by which approach is chosen and available funding.
-Since the lifespan of a transit bus is at least 12 years, a full fleet transition could take 12-20 years.
+The hydrogen fuel-cell and hybrid bus project will span 4-5 years.
+This project will lead to emission reductions as early as 2025-2026.
+The goal will be to replace a certain number of buses per year, determined by the final chosen approach and available funding.
+The average life span of a transit bus is at least 12 years, meaning that a full-fleet transition could take upwards of 12-20 years.